Sweeping Arrangements of Non-Piercing Curves in Plane: Introduction

-We also give an alternative, and somewhat simpler proof of the fundamental result of Snoeyink and Hershberger.
-While our result is not significantly simpler, we believe it leads to a cleaner analysis using two conceptual tools, namely \emph{minimal lens bypassing} and \emph{minimal triangle bypassing} that may help in other settings involving pseudodisks or non-piercing regions.
-Further, the proof of Theorem \ref{thm:mainthm} is quite simple compared to the result of Snoeyink and Hershberger, and even our simpler proof of their result (Theorem~\ref{thm:snoeyink}).
-Hence, the main difficulty in sweeping seems to be maintaining the 2-intersection property.
+We also give an alternate proof of the fundamental result of Snoeyink and Hershberger.
+The new proof introduces two conceptual tools, namely \emph{minimal lens untangling} and \emph{minimal triangle untangling} that may help in other settings involving pseudodisks or non-piercing regions.
+We also believe that the proof is conceptually simpler than that of Snoeyink and Hershberger, albeit still not very short.

 For many algorithmic applications, especially for several packing and covering problems, the restriction that an arrangement is non-piercing is not harder than the corresponding problems for pseudodisks.
-For example, hypergraphs defined by points and non-piercing regions enjoy a linear \emph{shallow-cell complexity} \cite{DBLP:journals/dcg/RamanR20} and therefore, admit $\epsilon$-nets of linear size and $O(1)$-approximation algorithms for covering problems via \emph{quasi-uniform} sampling \cite{DBLP:conf/stoc/Varadarajan10,DBLP:conf/soda/ChanGKS12}.
-In particular, it is plausible that the non-piercing condition is the most elementary condition required for which results that work for pseudodisks extend.
-For example Sariel Har-Peled \cite{DBLP:journals/siamcomp/Har-PeledQ17}, and Chan and Grant \cite{DBLP:journals/comgeo/ChanG14} showed that for several covering problems involving simple geometric regions that are not \emph{non-piercing}, several problems that admit a PTAS for non-piercing regions \cite{DBLP:journals/dcg/RamanR20} become APX-hard.
+For example, hypergraphs defined by points and non-piercing regions enjoy a linear \emph{shallow-cell complexity}~\cite{DBLP:journals/dcg/RamanR20} and therefore, admit $\epsilon$-nets of linear size and $O(1)$-approximation algorithms for covering problems via \emph{quasi-uniform} sampling~\cite{DBLP:conf/stoc/Varadarajan10,DBLP:conf/soda/ChanGKS12}.
+In particular, we believe that non-piercing is a more elementary condition than two-intersecting to which known results for pseudodisks can be extended.
+For example Har-Peled~\cite{DBLP:journals/siamcomp/Har-PeledQ17} and Chan and Grant~\cite{DBLP:journals/comgeo/ChanG14} showed that several covering problems involving simple geometric regions where the regions are \emph{piercing} (i.e., not non-piercing), are APX-hard.

-The paper is organized as follows.
-The notation used in the paper is described in Section \ref{sec:prelim}.
-We describe applications of Theorem \ref{thm:mainthm} in Section \ref{sec:applications}.
-Section \ref{sec:sweeping} describes the sweeping operations and Section \ref{sec:basicops} describes the basic operations required in the proof.
-Section \ref{sec:nonpiercing} contains the proof of Theorem \ref{thm:mainthm}, and Section \ref{sec:snoeyinkthm} contains a simpler proof of the theorem of Theorem of Snoeyink and Hershberger on 2-intersecting curves.
+The paper is organized as follows: The notation used in the paper is described in Section~\ref{sec:prelim}.
+Section~\ref{sec:sweeping} describes the sweeping operations and Section~\ref{sec:basicops} describes the basic operations required in the proof.
+Section~\ref{sec:nonpiercing} contains the proof of Theorem~\ref{thm:mainthm}, and Section~\ref{sec:snoeyinkthm} contains a simpler proof of the Theorem of Snoeyink and Hershberger on two-intersecting curves.
+We describe applications of our results in Section~\ref{sec:applications}, and we conclude in Section~\ref{sec:conclusion} with some open questions and future directions.